-We were pleasantly surprised by the extent to which replacing file allocation metadata with a distribution function became a simplifying force in our design.
+We were pleasantly surprised by the extent to which replacing file allocation metadata with a globally known distribution function (originally, RUSH [9]) became a simplifying force in our design.
 Although this placed greater demands on the function itself, once we realized exactly what those requirements were, CRUSH was able to deliver the necessary scalability, flexibility, and reliability.
-This vastly simplified our metadata workload while providing both clients and OSDs with complete and independent knowledge of the data distribution.
-The latter enabled us to delegate responsibility for data replication, migration, failure detection, and recovery to OSDs, distributing these mechanisms in a way that effectively leveraged their bundled CPU and memory.
-RADOS has also opened the door to a range of future enhancements that elegantly map onto our OSD model, such as bit error detection (as in the Google File System [7]) and dynamic replication of data based on workload (similar to AutoRAID [34]).
+This vastly simplified our metadata workload and on-disk layout, providing both clients and OSDs with complete and independent knowledge of the data distribution.
+The latter enabled us to delegate responsibility for data replication, migration, failure detection, and recovery to the OSDs, distributing these mechanisms in a way that effectively leveraged their bundled CPU and memory.
+RADOS has also opened the door to a range of future enhancements that elegantly map onto our OSD model, such as bit error detection (as in the Google File System [6]), dynamic replication of data based on workload (similar to AutoRAID [30]), and OSD-managed object locks for improved write-sharing performance.

-Although it was tempting to use existing kernel file systems for local object storage (as many other systems have done [4, 7, 9]), we recognized early on that a file system tailored for object workloads could offer better performance [27].
+Although it was tempting to use existing kernel file systems for local object storage (as many other systems have done [3, 8, 6]), we recognized early on that a file system tailored for object workloads could offer better performance [24].
 What we did not anticipate was the disparity between the existing file system interface and our requirements, which became evident while developing the RADOS replication and reliability mechanisms.
 EBOFS was surprisingly quick to develop in user-space, offered very satisfying performance, and exposed an interface perfectly suited to our requirements.

 One of the largest lessons in Ceph was the importance of the MDS load balancer to overall scalability, and the complexity of choosing what metadata to migrate where and when.
-Although in principle our design and goals seem quite simple, the reality of distributing an evolving workload over a hundred MDSs highlighted additional subtleties.
-Most notably, MDS performance has a wide range of performance bounds, including CPU, memory (and cache efficiency), and network or I/O limitations, any of which may limit performance at any point in time.
-Furthermore, it is difficult to quantitatively capture the balance between total throughput and fairness; under certain circumstances unbalanced metadata distributions can increase overall throughput [30].
+Although in principle our design and goals seem quite simple, the reality of distributing an evolving workload among over a hundred MDSs highlighted additional subtleties.
+Most notably, MDS performance has a wide range of performance bounds, including CPU utilization, memory (and cache efficiency), and network or I/O limitations, any of which may be limiting performance at any point in time.
+Furthermore, it is difficult to quantitatively capture the balance between total throughput and fairness; under certain circumstances unbalanced metadata distributions can increase overall throughput [26].

 Implementation of the client interface posed a greater challenge than anticipated.
-Although the use of FUSE vastly simplified implementation by avoiding the kernel, it introduced its own set of idiosyncrasies.
-DIRECT_IO bypassed kernel page cache but didn't support mmap, forcing us to modify FUSE to invalidate clean pages as a workaround.
+Although the use of FUSE vastly simplified implementation by eliminating any kernel work, it introduced its own set of idiosyncrasies.
+DIRECT_IO bypassed kernel page cache but didn't support mmap, forcing us to instead modify FUSE to invalidate clean pages as a workaround.
 FUSE's insistence on performing its own security checks results in copious getattrs (stats) for even simple application calls.
 Finally, page-based I/O between kernel and user space limits overall I/O rates.
-Although linking directly to the client avoids FUSE issues, overloading system calls in user space introduces a new set of issues (most of which we have yet to fully examine), making an in-kernel client module inevitable.
+Although linking directly to the client avoids FUSE issues, overloading system calls in user space introduces a new set of issues (most of which we have yet to fully examine), making in-kernel client seem inevitable.